junh1024/Reaper-Surround/README.md

 Upmixers
 ---
-Upmixers are considered experimental & are based on matrixes.
-It's advisable to use DTS Neural upmix (DTS edition like http://i54.tinypic.com/xq9xt5.png , NOT waves edition - waves has a bug with LFE).
-I've also tried about 10 other upmixers and they're all deficient in some way.
+Upmixers are considered experimental, based on matrix or FFT.

 - 2.0 to 3.0 Upmix (C).txt (manual upmixer, all the others are automatic)
-- 2.0 to 5.0 Upmix V2 (L).txt: 80% feature-complete DPL1-like surround upmixer, with more controls.
-[Note 1](#note-1), [Note 2](#note-2)
+- 2.0 to 5.0 Upmix V2 (L).txt: 80% feature-complete DPL1-like surround upmixer with 0 audio latency, but a behavioral latency [Note 1](#note-1) .
+It works best as LCR upmixer [Note 2](#note-2), and that's the new default as of 2024.
 - 2.0 to 5.0 Upmix V3 (S).txt: Upmix based on FFT for maximum separation. [see FFT Notes](#fft-notes) for controls & explanation.
 It's Competitive with commercial upmixers.
 Features:
 	- Basic image controls
 	- Doesn't lie about PDC
 	- Doesn't have an incorrect/downmix-incompatible bass level (bass is not moved/copied to LFE.
 It's blank.)
 	- CPU optimized (CPU use depends on channel output)
-	- Mandatory 100% phase accuracy by design.
+	- Mandatory phase-accurate by design.
 No "faux phase-accurate" mode which doesn't add to unity
 - 2.0 to 5.0 Upmix V3 (L).txt: Above, plus
 	- Threshold controls which control the core algorithm, not 10 redundant controls that you can recreate in your DAW
 	- Adjustable filters to increase rear separation, make it sound nicer, less distracting